 Four Brothers Islands, NY, where ocean birds stop as they migrate over Lake Champlain.

-I’m a journalist based in Burlington, Vermont.
+I’m a writer and audio producer based in Burlington, Vermont.

-Previously, I worked as the science and health reporter at Vermont Public where I produced radio stories and wrote a newsletter called Out There.
+Previously, I was the science and health reporter at Vermont Public where I produced radio stories and wrote a newsletter called Out There.
 I’ve also been a reporter and producer in northern Michigan, New York City and Cape Cod, and taught audio production at the University of Vermont and to middle schoolers in White River Junction.

 Other jobs include gardener, fact checker and science teacher.
 And once, I spent a summer tracking mountain goats for the U.S. Forest Service.